bclynch/pomb-old/README.md

 - Mobile usage!
 - Admin panels
 - Password Retrieval + mailing on new account
+- Map view of trips users have posted + some kind of way to explore various places
 - Open graph stuff http://ogp.me/

 #### Trip report page